-- including the New Agenda for Peace; and integrating child rights in all human rights mainstreaming efforts across the UN. - Each UN entity to develop an understanding of how its mandate relates to child rights and to articulate its commitment to child rights, as applied to its mandate, in its main strategic documents and resulting plans, targets, and indicators. - All UN entities, as part of their human rights based approach, to systematically consider the Convention on the Rights of the Child, its Optional Protocols and the concluding observations and General Comments from the Committee on the Rights of the Child, as well as child-related recommendations from other treaty bodies, Special Procedures mandate holders, the Universal Periodic Review (UPR), the ILO supervisory bodies and relevant resolutions from the General Assembly, Human Rights Council and the Security Council, as part of their policy and programming framework. - OHCHR, as the entity mandated to support human rights mainstreaming in the UN, to integrate the present guidance into its wider human rights mainstreaming, including efforts towards implementing the SG Call to Action for Human Rights and Our Common Agenda.
-This requires inter alia strengthening the Office's child rights mainstreaming capacity and integrating child rights in the Office's action at headquarters, regional and country levels, as well as through the various human rights mechanisms.
+- All UN (both UN-wide and entity specific) policies, strategies, plans, and approaches across all pillars to integrate child rights in an explicit, systematic, and sustained manner.
+This includes unpacking the implications for children in the implementation of the Secretary-General's Call to Action for Human Rights and of Our Common Agenda including the New Agenda for Peace; and integrating child rights in all human rights mainstreaming efforts across the UN, including in discussions to enshrine a global responsibility towards future generations across the UN system. - Each UN entity to develop an understanding and capacity of how its mandate relates to child rights and to articulate its commitment to child rights, as applied to its mandate, in its main strategic documents and resulting plans, targets, and indicators. - All UN entities, as part of their human rights based approach, to systematically consider the CRC, its Optional Protocols and the concluding observations, OPIC jurisprudence and General Comments from the Committee on the Rights of the Child, as well as child-related recommendations from other treaty bodies, Special Procedures mandate holders, the Universal Periodic Review (UPR), the ILO supervisory bodies and relevant resolutions from the General Assembly, Human Rights Council and the Security Council, as part of their policy and programming framework. - OHCHR as the entity mandated to coordinate human rights promotion and protection activities throughout the UN system - to integrate the present guidance into its wider human rights mainstreaming efforts and to ensure linkages to the various human rights mechanisms, in a systematic and consistent manner.
+This requires strengthening the Office's capacity, particularly on child rights.